TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 + (2) Feature Selection: Random Forest(considered but abandoned)
 Random Forest, along with other classification methods, is also one of my top choices to go.
 It selects features by their importance.
 However, it contains a lot of problems, such as the lack of labels and the different scales of my features.
-I also dropped this after more than one hour of exploring.
+I also dropped this after more than hours of exploring.

 + (3).
 Cross-Validation (define error = mean(predicted ranks) - mean(actual ranks in the test data))
 Cross-Validation here is used to avoid overfitting, as well as an indirect criteria to determine which model is better.
 So far cross-validation has helped me to identify some good methods.
 But it is also limited by its time-consuming nature.
-Admittedly, running K=1 or 3 (mostly I ran K=1 because of the dimension of the dataset and the time) could lead to a totally different results as K=5.
+Admittedly, running K=1 or 3 (mostly I ran K=3 because of the dimension of the dataset and the limited time) could lead to a totally different results as K=5.

 +#################################### **My Findings** ####################################